patrick-kidger/diffrax/docs/further_details/faq.md

 # FAQ

 ### Is it possible to JIT a `diffeqsolve`?
 No: solving a differential equation can involve a variable number of time steps.
-This kind of variable-step behaviour isn't something that JAX is capable of jitting.
+This kind of variable-step behaviour is something that JAX isn't always capable of jitting.

 Instead, Diffrax uses JIT internally, so that good performance is still maintained.